-If you choose to, you can force serialized inventory to non-sellable upon refunds, so that a refunded handset will require a manager’s authorization before re-entering the sales floor.
+If you choose to, you can force serialized inventory to non-sellable upon refunds, so that a refunded product will require a manager’s authorization before re-entering the sales floor.
 Alternatively, you might allow more flexibility for non-serialized accessories by merely defaulting to non-sellable but leaving the rep with the discretion to return a case to the sales floor in the right circumstances.

 Finally, non-sellable products are also tied to a non-sellable Reason Code that can help provide transparency as to the circumstances of the refund and whether the items should be returned to the sales floor or not.
-These reason codes are customizable and can be setup to meet divisions that make sense to your business and employees.
+These reason codes are customizable and can be set up to meet divisions that make sense to your business and employees.

 Non-Sellable Products Reports